-As at 31 December 2020, the Board comprised seven independent non-executive Directors and the CEO and Managing Director.
-The Chairman of the Board is an independent non-executive Director.
-Gene Tilbrook retired from the Board on 31 December 2020 after 10 years of service on the GPT Board.
-Biographies for each of the Directors, including their experience and qualifications, are available in the Governance section of the 2020 Annual Report and on our website: www.gpt.com.au.
+As at 31 December 2021, the Board comprised six independent non-executive Directors and the CEO and Managing Director.
+The Chairman of the Board is an independent non-executive Director who is responsible for providing leadership to the GPT Board.
+Gene Tilbrook retired from the Board on 31 December 2020 after 10 years of service and there have been no changes to Board composition during 2021.
+Biographies for each of the Directors, including their experience and qualifications, are available in the Governance section of the 2021 Annual Report and on our website: www.gpt.com.au.

 Each non-executive Director may not hold office for more than three years from the date of their election or re-election without submitting for re-election at the Group's Annual General Meeting and at least one Director must stand for election each year.